robertthewolf/uncharted/src/pages/packages/weekendgetaway.md

 title: Saxonia Getaway
 tagline: The mystery of Saxon Transylvania
 image: /img/untitled-61.jpg
-description: >
+price: 4.250 DKK
+lenght: 3 days
+---

 Tired of the daily routine?
 Eager for an adventure?
 Time pressure is an issue?
 No need to worry, we have the answer to all your questions.
 We have prepared a unique 3-day weekend getaway for you in the mysterious Saxon Transylvania.
 All you need to do is to leave a reminder Friday afternoon on your work or university desk saying “Gone on an adventure, see you in 3 days”, the rest we take care of.

-price: 4.250 DKK
-lenght: 3 days
-included:
+## What's Included?

-  - Accommodation traditional guesthouse
+* Accommodation traditional guesthouse
-  - 3 x breakfast
+* 3 x breakfast
-  - 2 x dinner
+* 2 x dinner
-  - 3 x lunch
+* 3 x lunch
-  - 'Activities highlighted in the itinerary '
+* 'Activities highlighted in the itinerary '
-  - All local transports within the program
+* All local transports within the program
-  - Airport transfer
+* Airport transfer
-  - Entry fees to the objectives within the tour
+* Entry fees to the objectives within the tour
-  - >-
+* >-
   Uncharted Team group leader that will assist you throughout the tour (English speaking)
-  - >-
+* >-
   This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
-  - Cancellation
+* Cancellation
-  - null
+* null
----

 ## Why we love this adventure?

 •	Your adventure is going to be unique.
 Hence you won’t be just “another brick in the wall” when it comes to travelling;